 A mix of 3 and 4-star hotels, spa-resorts and lodges, all chosen for their location, comfort and character.
 Each accommodation has individual character and gives an excellent snapshot of both modern and traditional Peru.

-In Lima (1 night) stay at the 4-star Hotel Boulevard in the modern Miraflores area of the city.
+In Lima we stay at the 4-star Hotel Boulevard in the modern Miraflores area of the city.
 The hotel offers a warm welcome, comfort and good service.
 It has a swimming pool and fitness centre.

-Moving on to the white-walled colonial city of Arequipa (1 night) our accommodation is at the Hotel Maison D'Elise.
+Moving on to the white-walled colonial city of Arequipa our accommodation is at the Hotel Maison D'Elise.
 The 43 comfortable rooms offer air-conditioning, TV, safe and mini bar.

-In the Colca Canyon, we stay at the relaxing haven of the Colca Lodge (2 nights).
+Stay at the relaxing haven of the Colca Lodge.
 Unwind in the private thermal springs and take in your natural surroundings and stunning panoramic views.
-There's also an eco-spa where you can indulge in a massage, Jacuzzi and sauna.
+There's also an eco-spa where you can indulge in a massage, spa pool and sauna.

-To the shores of Lake Titicaca and Puno, where we stay at the Casa Andina (2 nights).
+To the shores of Lake Titicaca and Puno, where we stay at the Casa Andina.
 Rooms open to balconies with lake or garden views and feature television, wireless internet and safe.
 The restaurant serves delicious local specialties and dishes made from local lake fish.

-Our base in the Sacred Valley, Boutique Hotel Lizzy Wasi (2 nights), is a delightful Andean-style hacienda lodge located in Urubamba town.
+Our base in the Sacred Valley is a delightful Andean-style hacienda lodge located in Urubamba town.
 With a friendly restaurant and bar, the hotel is set in a side street, a short walk from the centre of Urubamba.
 Once inside the grounds, you find yourselves in a peaceful oasis, with delightful gardens, stunning mountain views and it is a perfect place to relax.

-At Machu Picchu we stay at the Inti Inn (1 night), a basic but comfortable guest house in Machu Picchu Town, formerly known as Aguas Calientes, in the valley below the ruins.
+At Machu Picchu we stay at the Inti Inn, a basic but comfortable guest house in Machu Picchu Town, formerly known as Aguas Calientes, in the valley below the ruins.